barryw/bjr/sdks/javascript/docs/JobsApi.md

   'tags': "tags_example", // String | Specify a comma-separated list of tags to search jobs by.
   'incexc': "incexc_example", // String |
   'startDate': "startDate_example", // String | Specify a start date to search jobs by.
-  'endDate': "endDate_example" // String | Specify an end date to search jobs by.
+  'endDate': "endDate_example", // String | Specify an end date to search jobs by.
+  'perPage': 56, // Number |
+  'page': 56 // Number |
 };
 apiInstance.getJobs(opts, (error, data, response) => {
   if (error) {